jiahanwen95/EECS731_Final-Project_Team-league-of-Legends/README.md

 notebook version

 # Issues
-Due to a bug in github, some pictures cannot be displayed normally, so I added a kaggle share link. https://www.kaggle.com/hanwenjia/731-final-hanwen/comments
+Due to a bug in github, some pictures cannot be displayed normally, so I added a kaggle share link about part of work. https://www.kaggle.com/hanwenjia/731-final-hanwen/comments

 # Project Synopsis